Amsterdam/pingping-native/README.md

 - A component can define nested components or services.
 It cannot use or define screens.
 - A screen can define nested components or services.
 - A service can define nested services.
-It cannot use or define components or scenes.
+It cannot use or define components or screens.
 - Read the contributing file and stick to the rules for branching/file and folder structures.